-With global coronavirus cases now reaching over 255,000, those of who can are practising social distancing, and for many, this means working remotely from our homes.
+With global coronavirus cases now reaching over 255,000, those of us who can are practising social distancing, and for many, this means working remotely from our homes.
 The priority during this pandemic is rightly to protect those who are most vulnerable from catching the virus.
 But, if you're a business owner, the future looks uncertain for many.
 So how can you mitigate the downtime for your business?
 How can you ensure your business remains front and centre in your audiences’ mind?

 In this blog post, I’m sharing some tips that can hopefully help inspire just one business to market their business amid the coronavirus outbreak.

 I’ve seen a lot of LinkedIn posts about how awful it is to see companies marketing their business throughout this pandemic *dramatic hand on forehead faint* - and while your business should not be profiting from scare tactics and preying on the vulnerable - for example, hiking the prices of your hand sanitiser up or selling loo roll per sheet to neighbours!
 Then you are still allowed to market your business.

 Many businesses are inevitably going to struggle over the coming weeks and months.
 What can your business do to keep your products or services in front of your audience?

 Put your spare time to good use